STUDY ABROAD IN CUENCA, SPAIN

 The program offers two housing options: residence halls or homestays.

 Both options include loding in a double occupancy room and three meals--breakfast, lunch and dinner--per day.

-The 6-week long program costs $ 5292 for a resident undergraduate student.
-This fee INCLUDES 9 crdit hours of instruction ( 3 with USA faculty and 6 wth UCLM professors), housing in residence hall or homestay, three meals per day, 24/7 assistance insurance and limited excursions.
+The 6-week long program estimated cost $ 5600= for an undergraduate student.
+This fee INCLUDES Tuition and registration fees (6 UCLM credits, 3 USA credits and IS 391 registration fee), housing (double occupancy), three meals per day, 24/7 assistance, insurance and limited excursions.

 The program fee DOES NOT INCLUDE airfare, personal expenses, optional excursions, some meals etc.

 The program fee DOES NOT include group flight arrangements.
 However ESPACU will provide a free shuttle from and to Barajas Airport , Madrid on June 14th and July 26th respectively.
 To avail of this facility arrivals must take place on June 14 and departures should take place on July 26, 2014.
 This facility will only be available if at least 10 students arrive as a group.
 In order to take advantage of the airport pickup travel option you must provide USA OIE and UCLM with a copy of your flight itinerary.
 Early arrivals and late departures will require that you make your own travel arrangements to and from Cuenca-Madrid, as well as hotel arrangements at participant expense.